Mark Hyman (doctor): 2021-present

 In 2021, Hyman co-founded Function Health, a membership-based diagnostic health platform company that offers direct-to-consumer lab tests, including ones for organ health, hormone, nutrient, metabolic and cancer signal tests.
 Hyman co-founded the company to deal with "an overburdened health system" that he claimed led to increases in chronic illness and misdiagnoses, and that the company "removed barriers around extensive lab testing."

 Since its founding in 2021, Hyman has acted as the chief medical officer of the company.
 As of 2023, Function Health has completed more than 3 million lab tests; as of 2024, the company had at least 100,000 members.
 The company has raised $53 million in seed and series A fundraising rounds from Andreessen Horowitz, Wisdom.vc, Draft Ventures, K5 and G9 Ventures, among others.
 The company partnered with health club Equinox Group to offer a personalized nutrition, sleep, and fitness coaching program.

+Hyman's frequent promotion of medical pseudoscience attracted sharp criticism from medical professionals and science communicators such as Hariett Hall, David Gorski, Wallace Sampson and Jonathan Jarry, pointing to his embrace of functional medicine, his rejection of germ theory and his business model based on a massive number of tests to sell unproven supplements.

+His close association with Robert F. Kennedy Jr. and appointment as a CBS News contributor by Bari Weiss in January 2026 amounted for Jarry as "the institutionalization of pseudoscience".

 In June 2024, Hyman launched a podcast called "Health Hacks."
 That same month, he signed with talent agency WME, also known as Endeavor.
 In September 2024, Hyman testified before the House Ways and Means health subcommittee about the root causes of disease.
 In October 2024, Thrive Global partnered with Hyman's Function Health to improve employee health, according to Thrive founder Arianna Huffington.
 That month, Function Health also partnered with Grail to provide to early cancer detection tests.

 As of January 2025, he is the board president of clinical affairs of the Institute for Functional Medicine.
 In May 2025 Hyman was named to the Time 100 Health list.
 That month, Function Health acquired Magnetic resonance imaging scanning company Ezra.